 Specific and applicable exposure classes are assigned to structural members by the Division Materials Engineer on a project-by-project basis in conjunction with the severity of exposure conditions anticipated at the project site.
-When a structural concrete member is assigned more than one exposure class (i.e. F3, SO, P1 and C2), the concrete mixture must be proportioned by the Contractor to meet the most restrictive requirements for maximum water-cementitious materials ratio and minimum specified compressive strength (f'c).
+When a structural concrete member is assigned more than one exposure class (i.e. F3, SO, W1 and C2), the concrete mixture must be proportioned by

 The mixture proportioning durability requirements for maximum water-cementitious materials ratio and minimum specified compressive strength (f'c) are specified in the FP and special contract requirements.
-Other durability requirements are also specified in association with each assigned exposure category and class (with the exception of Exposure Category P (Permeability), which has no additional durability requirements).
+Other durability requirements are also specified in association with each assigned exposure category and class (with the exception of Exposure Category W (Permeability), which has no additional durability requirements).
 Exposure class categories F, S and C will be hereafter discussed with respect to the attack method, the corresponding deterioration appearance and specifications pertaining to concrete mix design mitigation measures.
 Thereafter, other FP durability requirements will be addressed.